 In Canadian waters in the Northwest Atlantic, no data are available on incidental catches in fishing operations, although the numbers are thought to be small (NAMMCO 2016a).

 Until recently, the most significant human-grey seal interaction in the Faroe Islands was in connection with salmon farming.
-The practice of culling grey seals interacting with fish farming installations is, however, banned by law since 14 May 2020 (National Progress Report Faroe Island 2020).
+The practice of killing grey seals interacting with fish farming installations is, however, banned by law since 14 May 2020 (National Progress Report Faroe Island 2020).
 Before this, the total numbers of grey seals removed at aquaculture farms in the Faroe Islands were estimated to be around 150-250 grey seals annually.
 These removal levels were around 10-20% of the approximate estimate of the population size (NAMMCO 2016a).

 Pollutants have been problematic over a period of several decades, especially for the Baltic grey seal population.
 In a long term study, Bergman (1999) reported reduced a reproductive ability, reduced pregnancy rate, and lesions on the female reproductive organs, as well as a disease complex in adult individuals of both sexes.
 This, together with hunting, was seen to be the major contributor to the population decrease in the 1970s.